Case Study · SAAS, Business applications · NYC

 Behavior 1: Finding and tracking leads

-Customers could create user-defined tags help to identify and categorize leads.
+Using the summary panel, customers could create user-defined tags help to identify and categorize leads.
 Once created, tags could also be applied as a search filter.

 Click image to view gallery.